Clive Bull 1am - 4am

 One of the objectors is understood to be ITV, who are worried about the noise and disruption of building works so close to their Good Morning Britain Studio.

-There is also the threat of a judicial review because the site next to the National Theatre is deemed as an asset of community value because it is space open to the public.
+There was also the threat of a judicial review because the site next to the National Theatre is deemed as an asset of community value because it is space open to the public.

 But local residents say that by building the Garden Bridge on that site, the open space would be lost.